 \section{Passive optical elements}

-In most optical devices, passive optical elements such as beamsplitters and phase shifters are present.
+Most optical devices include passive optical elements, such as beam splitters and phase shifters.
 The RSF formalism allows for easy introduction of such elements into the system.
 Therefore, this formalism allows for a straightforward analysis of experimental setups.
 Let us start with the phase shifter.
 We assume that the beam contains the mode $a_i$ at some point in time, starts the interaction with the phase shifter at $t=\tau_0$ and ends it at $t=\tau_e$, which adds the phase to this particular mode.
 This can be achieved by the following modification of the Hamiltonian: